documentcloud/documentcloud/app/views/help/eng/publishing.markdown

 <a name="oembed"></a>
 # <span id="docset">oEmbed Service</span>

-oEmbed is a Web standard for providing embedded content on a site when a user posts a URL to that content.
+oEmbed is a Web standard for providing embedded content on a site via a URL to the resource.

 <a name="oembed-wordpress"></a>
 # <span id="docset">oEmbed with WordPress</span>

+DocumentCloud users who publish via WordPress can install a plugin that lets you embed documents, notes and document sets using [shortcodes](https://codex.wordpress.org/Shortcode_API).

+The plugin and instructions are available at XXX.

+# Questions?

 Still have questions about publishing and embedding?
 Don't hesitate to [contact us][].